matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/hello-world.md

 ::: warning Paymasters on mainnet

-🚨 The testnet paymaster is purely for demonstration of this feature and won't be available on mainnet.
+🚨 The testnet paymaster is purely for demostration of this feature and won't be available on mainnet.
 When integrating your protocol on mainnet, you should follow the documentation of the paymaster you will use or create your own.

 :::